What is managed mobility services (MMS)?

 Mobility is revolutionizing how enterprises do business.
 It’s also forcing monumental changes within IT teams.
 With new devices, technologies and employee behaviors come the need for new policies, security measures and device management strategies.
 These — alongside a range of other activities and services — are designed to support an increasingly mobile workforce.
-Some of these services need to be outsourced to external providers and labeled broadly as managed mobility services (MMS).
+Some of these services need to be outsourced to external providers and labeled broadly by Gartner as managed mobility services (MMS).

 Exactly what is managed mobility services?
 To put it simply, MMS is a suite of services that maximize the potential of mobile devices while reducing security risk and easing the burden on IT departments.
 These services enable remote access to enterprise data through the cloud while ensuring the company isn’t at risk of any security breaches.
 Managed mobility services solutions also provide a method for increasing worker productivity while keeping costs under control.

 As a Gartner report highlighted, these external providers can vary widely in their range of service, vision for MMS and ability to offer an effective, comprehensive solution.
 Before settling on a vendor, enterprises should evaluate a provider’s services and how they’re rendered.

 MMS is an umbrella term that encompasses several critical services that ensure effective enterprise mobility.
 According to Gartner, these services include the following: